 Hall's marriage theorem gives a necessary and sufficient condition for the existence of matchings in bipartite graphs.
 It has many applications in combinatorics, algebra and analysis.
-One way of formulating it is in terms of arranging marriages between m girls and $n \geq m$ boys.
+One way of formulating it is in terms of arranging marriages between m girls and $n \ge m$ boys.
 What if we go one step further and insist that these marriages are stable?
 In this setup each girl (resp. boy) separately ranks each of the boys (resp. girls) in order of preference, and we aim to arrange the marriages so that if girl x is not married to boy y, then either x is already married to someone she prefers to y, or y is already married to someone he prefers to x.
 Such a stable system of marriages can in fact be arranged.
 All this probably sounds incredibly silly, but it is in fact very important and has many applications.
 One such application is to list colouring.

-All the material for this project is in Modern Graph Theory by Bollobás - the basic theorem is on pages 85-91, and the application to list colouring (also part of the project) is on pages 161-165.
-The two papers below might also be of interest.
+All this is covered Modern Graph Theory by Bollobás - the basic theorem is on pages 85-91, and the application to list colouring (not part of the project) is on pages 161-165.
+The original papers are listed below - the first is a classic.

-[1] D. Gale and L.S.
-Shapley, College admissions and the stability of marriage, American Mathematical Monthly 69 (1962), 9-15.

-[2] T. Slivnik, A short proof of Galvin's theorem on the list-chromatic index of a bipartite multigraph, Combinatorics, Probability and Computing 5 (1996), 91-94.
+- [1] D. Gale and L.S.
+Shapley, College admissions and the stability of marriage, American Mathematical Monthly 69 (1962), 9-15. - [2] T. Slivnik, A short proof of Galvin's theorem on the list-chromatic index of a bipartite multigraph, Combinatorics, Probability and Computing 5 (1996), 91-94.